Alan R. Huffman, Ph.D, Consulting Partner

-Dr. Alan R. Huffman Ph.D., Chief Technology Officer (CTO) of SIGMA³ Integrated Reservoir Solutions, has over 30 years of geosciences expertise and is often asked to lead workshops and to speak on industry technology and business trends.
+Dr. Alan R. Huffman Ph.D., is a Consulting Partner at Sigma Cubed Inc. (SIGMA³), most recently serving as Chief Technology Officer.
+He has more than 34 years of geosciences expertise and is often asked to lead workshops and to speak on industry technology and business trends.
 Prior to the SIGMA³ acquisition, Alan held the position of Chairman & CEO of Fusion Petroleum Technologies Inc. (FPTI) and was responsible for the strategic growth and expansion of the enterprise since 2003.
 He was the primary architect of Fusion's rapid growth from a small consulting practice to a global business enterprise with over 300 clients and offices in multiple countries.

 From 1997-2002, Alan was Manager of The Seismic Imaging Technology Center (SITC) with Conoco.
 In this role, he managed the geophysical technology division of Conoco, with responsibility for worldwide technology development and technical services.
 From 1990 to 1997, Alan was employed by Exxon Corporation, where we worked as a technology specialist on exploration and production projects in The United States, West Africa and The Far East, and was also actively involved in technology and software development.